Step 1. Remove the old sink

 Identify the wall studs prior to screwing the bathroom vanity into the wall.
 Drill into the studs and fit the unit to the wall, ensuring it is securely attached before installing the basin.
 After it has been fitted to the wall, check that it is perfectly level using a spirit level.

 Step 4.
 Fitting the sink to the bathroom vanity

-You’ll need to fit the faucet and waste before fitting the sink to your bathroom vanity, to ensure a far easier process.
+You’ll need to fit the sink faucet and waste before fitting the sink to your bathroom vanity, to ensure a far easier process.

 Position and align the sink atop of the bathroom vanity.
 Apply silicone sealant to the gap between the bathroom vanity and the sink, in order to create a watertight seal that will assist the prevention of water damage.